 781 Pearson Street, Des Plaines

 The Des Plaines History Center offers tours of the restored 1906-07 Kinder House.
 Kids can learn what a stereo viewer is, how to work a boot jack, and why 1907 light fixtures used both gas and electricity.
 The experience during this interactive tour features hands-on objects that kids can try out for themselves.
-Tours are available upon request during History Center open hours, Tuesdays-Fridays, 10am-5pm, and Sundays, 1-4pm.
+Tours are available upon request during History Center's regular open hours.

 3 Stover Road, Barrington

 Over a thousand acres of rolling, glacier formed landscape in northwest Cook County has been set aside as Crabtree Nature Center.
 Teach your kids about "Birding," with more than 260 possible bird species to spot.
 Take in the self-guided hiking trails and spot ducks, geese and wildflowers.
 The Nature Center offers a variety of free family-friendly summer events.

 2430 N. Cannon Drive, Chicago

 Thursdays, admission is free with a suggested donation.
 Get up close and personal with butterflies, search for stick bugs camouflaged on a twig, see small animals and walk along the outdoor nature path.